Find out about the Mayor

 Councillor Graham has represented Wymondham Ward on Melton Borough Council since 1987 and was Mayor of the Borough in the 1993/4 Council Year.
 He has been Leader of the Council on several occasions: 1994-1995; 1996-1999; 2001-2012.

-In 2008 Cllr.
-Graham was awarded an MBE for Voluntary Service to Melton Mowbray.
-Cllr.
-Malise Graham and Pamela have four daughters and four grandchildren.
-Cllr.
+In 2008 Councillor Graham was awarded an MBE for Voluntary Service to Melton Mowbray.
+Councillor.
+Malise Graham and Pamela have four daughters and six grandchildren.
+Councillor.
 Graham has a love of family life, enjoys walking with his dogs and all forms of country life.
 He is a member of Nottinghamshire County Cricket Club and enjoys horse racing.

 Protocol states that you should always address invitations to the Mayor in the first instance.